Saudi national suspected in shooting incident at U.S. Navy base in Florida

-Four people including the shooter were killed in the episode, authorities said, the second deadly shooting at a U.S. military installation this week.
+Four people including the shooter were killed in the episode at Naval Air Station Pensacola, the Navy and local sheriff’s office said, the second deadly shooting at a U.S. military installation this week.

 The first reports of an “active shooter” on the base came through to the Escambia County sheriff’s office at about 6:51 a.m., officials said.